 - Gutenberg Bible, the first book printed from movable type, was published (1452)

-Invite a resident or staff member, who knows how to play piano, to play a few songs for residents during this National Piano Month.
+Encourage a resident or staff member, who knows how to play piano, to play a few songs for residents during this National Piano Month.

 Invite residents to a bible study on this day that the Gutenberg Bible was first published.